-Primary dysmenorrhea is a painful menstruation without demonstrable pelvic disease.
+Primary dysmenorrhea is a painful menstruation without demonstrable pelvic pathology.

 Symptoms include intermittent painful spasms, crampy labor-like pain localized over the lower abdomen and the suprapubic area which may radiate to the lower back or inner thighs.